hujhax/austin-improv-wiki/The Black Vault.md

 ## Style
 *The Black Vault* stories were generally of three main styles:
-* Weird horror -- Tales of unnatural doings moored in such horror tropes as reanimation of the dead, infestation, mind control, or madness.
+* Weird Horror&mdash;Tales of unnatural doings moored in such horror tropes as reanimation of the dead, infestation, mind control, or madness.
-* Dreamscape -- Following the style of Lovecraft's "[[Wikipedia - Dream Cycle|Dream Cycle]]," these stories focused on the inner life of the dreaming mind, usually with a fantasy or science fiction bent.
+* Dreamscape&mdash;Following the style of Lovecraft's "[[Wikipedia - Dream Cycle|Dream Cycle]]," these stories focused on the inner life of the dreaming mind, usually with a fantasy or science fiction bent.
-* Cosmic horror -- As in the stories in Lovecraft's "[[Wikipedia - Cthulhu Mythos|Cthulhu Mythos]]," these stories focused on unknowable and largely unseen forces from beyond the stars, represented on Earth by mysterious cults and strange ancient artifacts.
+* Cosmic Horror&mdash;As in the stories in Lovecraft's "[[Wikipedia - Cthulhu Mythos|Cthulhu Mythos]]," these stories focused on unknowable and largely unseen forces from beyond the stars, represented on Earth by mysterious cults and strange ancient artifacts.

 ## History
 After its mainstage run, there were a number of one-off shows: